-- 1. Define social contagion and explain how emotions and attitudes can spread - You may have heard sayings like "laughter is contagious" or "a smile is contagious." - We know that both positive and negative moods, attitudes, and behaviors can spread throughout a group of people. - Has anyone seen anger spread through an organization or group? - This is what we call "social contagion"-the spread of attitudes, ideas, emotions, and behaviors from person to person and across a social network. - 2.
-Explain that social isolation can spread and the effect it can have on the unit. - We also know from research that social isolation can spread across a social network. - In a social network, if one person starts to feel isolated, over time, this may mean that the individual stops reaching out and connecting with others.
+- 1. To define social contagion and explain how emotions and attitudes can spread - You may have heard sayings like "laughter is contagious" or "a smile is contagious." - We know that both positive and negative moods, attitudes, and behaviors can spread throughout a group of people. - Has anyone seen anger spread through an organization or group? - This is what we call "social contagion"-the spread of attitudes, ideas, emotions, and behaviors from person to person and across a social network. - 2.
+Explain that social isolation can spread. - We also know from research that social isolation can spread across a social network. - In a social network, if one person starts to feel isolated, over time, this may mean that the individual stops reaching out and connecting with others.
 This behavior can start to affect others so that over time, other people in the social network start to feel isolated as well.